Blaze and the Monster Machines: Pickle

 Pickle (voiced by Nat Faxon) is a small, and green singing hatchback monster truck based on a 1975 AMC Pacer with darker green stripes and bumps on his sides, who is Crusher's sidekick despite Crusher's indifference towards him, although the two are known to be close friends most of the time.
-In the episode "The Pickle Family Campout", it's revealed that he has a family: 3 cousins, 5 sisters, and a Grandpa.
+In the episode "The Pickle Family Campout", it's revealed that he has a family: 3 cousins Ben, Ken, and Sven, 5 sisters Baby Gherkin, Lilly, Milly, Tilly, and Frilly, and a Grandpa.
 He tends to look on the brighter side of things, is quite goofy, and has an extremely high pitch voice.
 Although he is by Crusher's side, Pickle is actually quite friendly towards Blaze and his friends.
-He has took Bump Bumperman's place in "Defeat the Cheat", "Power Tires", and "The Great Pizza Race" when Bump Bumperman was busy with other stuff.
+He took Bump Bumperman's place in "Defeat the Cheat", "Power Tires", and "The Great Pizza Race" when Bump Bumperman was busy with other stuff.
 Season 7 sees him join the Renewable Energy Team.
 In the episode "Blaze's First Race", it's revealed that Pickle met Crusher during his first ever race, and he seems to be the one to inspire Crusher's cheating, saying, "But Crusher, pressing the button would be CHEATING", and Crusher saying that he likes the sound of cheating.
 On his tires, he has wavy line patterns.